AlexXavierRuiz571/se_project_coffeeshop/README.md

-# Triple Peaks Coffee Shop

-This is the second project of the Software Engineering program at TripleTen.
-It was created using HTML and CSS, based on the design brief.
+# Alex's Bean Machine

+A website built for the TripleTen Software Engineering program.
+Created with **HTML** and **CSS**, following best practices for structure and maintainability.

-## Project features
+## Features

 - Semantic HTML5
-- Flexbox
+- Flexbox layout
-- Positioning
-- Flat BEM file structure
+- Flat BEM structure
-- A custom form
+- Custom form
-- CSS animation and transform
+- CSS animations and transforms

-## Plan on improving the project

-Add your ideas here :)
+## Future Improvements

+- Add JavaScript for interactivity
+- Integrate a backend for real data

+> A solid foundation for a project built to evolve — respecting traditional practices, while looking ahead to the future.